 Offshore and Hazmat is where it gets real.
 This course is the first time where you’ll have projects that simulate the professional world, in which you have a set number of things to accomplish in a certain amount of time.
 Here you’ll experience the most powerful thing in the industry- teamwork.
 You work in teams for the first time, communicating and planning together to get the job done.

 "To call what we do dangerous would be to call us incompetent.
 There's risk involved but we through our education learn to be excellent risk managers.
-So it's not dangerous unless you are going to be ignorant about what you're dealing with."- Course Instructor (2013-2014) Britt Coates
+So it's not dangerous unless you are going to be ignorant about what you're dealing with."- DIT Instructor - Britt Coates

 Throughout the course you’ll learn to control your buoyancy, manage time, control your umbilical, and balance efficiency with safety.
 You learn to get the job done well in the safest way possible.
 You’ll learn how to use lift bags, your best ally in the water for moving large things around.
 You’ll also become more comfortable with no visibility, and strengthen communication.